 All students are encouraged to participate in the athletic/academic programs.
 Seventh and eighth grade athletic students compete against other schools.
 Sixth grade students are involved in intramural competition.
 In individual competitions (i.e. track, tennis, etc.), opportunities may be given to sixth grade students to compete with other students of similar size, strength, ability, and age level.

-In order for students to be allowed to participate in the Middle School Athletic/Academic Programs, a parent permission form along with the proper fee must be completed.
+In order for students to be allowed to participate in the Middle School Athletic/Academic Programs, parent consent along with the proper fee must be submitted.
 No other forms (physicals, etc.) are necessary to be able to compete in the Middle School Athletic/Academic Programs.
 Registration is done online at http://northfieldschoolsactivities.registryinsight.com.

-District #659 Activities Fee Information 2018-2019:
+District #659 Activities Fee Information 2018-2019

 - 1. The following guidelines are for the use of scholarship/fee waivers for co-curricular programs offered through Northfield High School and Northfield Middle School.
 All students in items a & b below must qualify under the current school year's Free or Reduced Meal Program guidelines administered by the school district Food Service Department. - a.
-Students who qualify for the Reduced Meal Program are required to pay 40% of the total cost of the activity. b.
+Students who qualify for the Reduced Meal Program are required to pay 40% of the total cost of the activity. - b.
 Students who qualify for the Free Meal Program are required to pay 20% of the total cost of the activity for which they are enrolling. - c.
 Students who do not qualify for a Free or Reduced Meal Program, but who have a financial hardship must submit an application for a scholarship, and if granted are required to pay at least 20% toward the activity fee.
 A waiver form must be submitted for each activity, each season.
 Waiver Forms can be found on the School District Website or can be obtained by contacting the Middle School Activities Office. - 2.
 Fees must be paid BEFORE the student/athlete will be allowed to practice or play. - 3.
 Fees help cover costs of equipment, apparel, transportation, and officials.
 Fees are as follows.

-Athletics- Middle School

-Full Reduced Free Fee - 100% Meal - 40% Meal -20% \$95 \$38 \$19 7th & 8th Grade participating in Middle School Athletics \$75 \$30 \$15 6th Grade participating in Middle School Athletics
+Athletics - Middle School Full Fee - 100% Reduced Meal - 40% Free Meal - 20% \$95 \$38 \$19 7 th & 8 th Grade participating in Middle School Athletics \$75 \$30 \$15 6 th Grade participating in Middle School Athletics

-Academic and Fine Arts Activities - Middle School

-Full Reduced Free

-Fee - 100% Meal - 40% Meal -20%

-\$60 \$24 \$12 Chess Club-Math League-Speech-Play/Musical-Knowledge Bowl
+Academic and Fine Arts Activities - Middle School Full Fee - 100% Reduced Meal - 40% Free Meal - 20% \$60 \$24 \$12 Chess Club-Math League-Speech-Play/Musical-Knowledge Bowl

-Family Limit

-Full Reduce Free

-Fee - 100% Meal - 40% Meal -20%
+Family Limit - Includes High School and Middle School Full Fee - 100% Reduced Meal - 40% Free Meal - 20% \$605 \$242 \$121 Athletics, Academic & Fine Arts Combined

-\$605 \$242 \$121 Family Fee Limit (includes high school and middle school),

-Athletics, Academic & Fine Arts combined